 My parents were born in Freetown, Sierra Leone and raised in northern Lebanon in a village called Rahbe.
 They came to the United States as refugees in the late 1970's.
 Although I was born and raised in the United States I grew up connected with stories, languages, music, food, clothing, memories of our homeland and cultures through my family.
 This gave me a love and appreciation for learning, preserving and protecting cultural memory as a practice of healing in the present to consciously build loving and just futures.

-Honoring my birth name Grace and its Arabic translation Naima, naima grace honors the liminal in identity, place and spaces we call home.
-Our jewelry are reminders of ancient principles and echoes of indigenous values, for us to gracefully honor and re/connect to ourselves in the present.
+Honoring my birth name Grace and its Arabic translation Naima, naima grace honors the liminal in identity, place and spaces I call home.
 In a postcolonial world where forgetting is a tactic of divide and conquer, I see sacred memory as a practice of honoring, healing and thriving.
 I hope the jewelry I create sparks this remembrance in anyone who wears them.

 naima grace was birthed after my studio album release during quarantine 2020.
 Led to metalsmithing through music, creative inquiry and intuition, I found joy and healing through this ancient practice of transforming raw materials into wearable art.
 My designs are organic and constantly evolving.